bboe-pivotal/SpringCloudWorkshop/README.md

 2. Visual Studio, if you plan to try any of the .NET content.

 3. ASP.NET 5 - at least one of the labs will be done using ASP.NET 5.
 A completed version of this lab will be available/usable for those that don't want to install ASP.NET 5, and just want to review/push the code to Cloud Foundry.

+## Student Guide

+You can view teh student guide for the class at (student_guide.adoc)